Naxmeify/sonea/README.md

 ### Hint

 You don't have to create a project.
-You can only create a standalone.
+You can create a standalone sonea app.
 ```
 $ sonea new myStandaloneApp --standalone
 $ cd myStandaloneApp/